-- 1. Reflex Testing by Reference Laboratories since reference laboratories do not have access to patient-specific data, reflex testing under the following circumstances is reasonable and necessary: - To verify a presumptive positive UDT using definitive UDT (GC-MS or LCMS/MS) before reporting the presumptive finding to the ordering clinician and without an additional order from the clinician; Or - To confirm the absence of prescribed medications when a negative result is obtained by presumptive UDT in the laboratory for a prescribed medication listed by the ordering clinician. - 2.
-Direct to definitive UDT without a presumptive UDT is reasonable and necessary, when individualized for a particular patient, in the following circumstances: - To identify a specific substance or its metabolite that is in a large class of drugs, or that is inadequately detected or not detected by presumptive UDT, such as fentanyl, meperidine, synthetic cannabinoids, and other synthetic/analog drugs; - · For use in a differential assessment of medication efficacy, side effects, or drug-drug interactions; - To identify non-prescribed medication or illicit substance use for ongoing safe prescribing of controlled substances, where clinician has documented concerns related to safety risks attendant to failure to identify specific substances suspected based upon clinical review and judgment; or - To identify drugs when a definitive concentration of a drug is needed to guide management (e.g., discontinuation of THC use according to a treatment plan). - 3.
-Definitive testing to confirm a negative presumptive UDT result, upon the order of the clinician, is reasonable and necessary in the following circumstances: - a.
-The result is inconsistent with a patient's self-report, presentation, medical history, or current prescribed medication plan (should be present in the sample); - Following a review of clinical findings, the clinician suspects use of a substance that is inadequately detected or not detected by a presumptive UDT; or - c.
-To rule out an error as the cause of a negative presumptive UDT result. - 4.
-Definitive testing to confirm a presumptive UDT positive result, upon the order of the clinician, is reasonable and necessary when the result is inconsistent with the expected result, a patient's self-report, presentation, medical history, or current prescribed medication plan.
+1. Reflex Testing by Reference Laboratories - since reference laboratories do not have access to patient-specific data, reflex testing under the following circumstances is reasonable and necessary:

+a.To verify a presumptive positive UDT using definitive methods that include, but are not limited to GC-MS or LC-MS/MS before reporting the presumptive finding to the ordering clinician and without an additional order from the clinician; or b.To confirm the absence of prescribed medications when a negative result is obtained by presumptive UDT in the laboratory for a prescribed medication listed by the ordering clinician.

+2.Direct to definitive UDT without a presumptive UDT is reasonable and necessary, when individualized for a particular patient.

+3.Definitive testing to confirm a negative presumptive UDT result, upon the order of the clinician, is reasonable and necessary in the following circumstances:

+a.
+The result is inconsistent with a patient's self-report, presentation, medical history, or current prescribed medication plan (should be present in the sample);

+b.Following a review of clinical findings, the clinician suspects use of a substance that is inadequately detected or not detected by a presumptive UDT; or c.To rule out an error as the cause of a negative presumptive UDT result.

+4. Definitive testing to confirm a presumptive UDT positive result, upon the order of the clinician, is reasonable and necessary when the result is inconsistent with the expected result, a patient's self-report, presentation, medical history, or current prescribed medication plan.

+Visit QuestDiagnostics.com/MLCP to view current limited coverage tests, reference guides, and policy information.

+To view the complete policy and the full list of medically supportive codes, please refer to the CMS website reference (www.cms.gov )

+CMS Policy for Alaska, Arizona, Idaho, Montana, North Dakota, Oregon, South Dakota, Utah, Washington, and Wyoming (continued)